Day Camp

 How does the camp store work?

 Camp store account money is non-refundable when the campers account is below $5.00.
-Since these accounts are non-refundable, any remaining fund can be refunded or donated to camp.
+Since these accounts are non-refundable, any remaining funds can be refunded or donated to camp.
 All donations will be used to support future summer camp tuition assistance.

 What items are not allowed at Stone Canyon?